Open-Hexagon/oh3ui/README.md

 This GUI Framework is made with simplicity in both usage and implementation in mind.
 It is also made to work well with games.
 To achieve these goals I chose to make an immediate mode GUI.

+## Compromises
+Compromises to make development of the ui system easier.

+- There will be no system to backpropagate the size of elements.
+If something doesn't fit where it needs to go, it will have to either spill out of bounds or get cut off.
+It is up to the developer to ensure that there is enough space for elements or make special cases when elements can't fit.

 # Testing
 There is a graphical test ui made with this framework.
 Just run the project normally (`<path/to/love12> .`) to see it.
 Then just click on tests to execute them.